 Ingredients

-The ingredients shown in the image below are used to make this small batch chocolate chip cookie dough cupcakes recipe.
+The ingredients shown in the image below are used to make this small batch chocolate chip cookie dough cupcake recipe.
 Items noted in the bulleted list are key ingredients that need more explanation.

-- Mini Semi-Sweet Chocolate Chips.
-I do not recommend using regular-size chocolate chips for this recipe as they will be too big to use in the chocolate chip cookie dough and will make the frosting difficult to pipe or spread onto the cupcakes.
+• Mini Semi-Sweet Chocolate Chips.
+I do not recommend using regular-size chocolate chips for this recipe, as they will be too large for the chocolate chip cookie dough and will make the frosting difficult to pipe or spread onto the cupcakes.

 For quantities and instructions, please see the recipe card below.